 The Cook Islands also provides a number of benefits including:

 The legal precedent established by the Cook Islands trust guarantees its impenetrability.
 Any such real protection arrangement is only so good as it stands the test of time.
-The Cook Islands have such difficult measures in places that it is world renowned, making it nearly impossible for the trust to be broke.
+The Cook Islands have such difficult measures in places that it is world renowned, making it nearly impossible for the trust to be broken into.

 Establishing a trust in a country that has a precedent for upholding the statues of a trust is incredibly important, especially in comparison to a domestic jurisdiction where the laws might be either newly established or not time tested and therefore may not carry the same guarantee.